-Remote Learning / Remote Working
+20 Remote Learning / Remote Working

-21.1 In response to COVID-19, The Trust and Schools have put in place Remote Learning/Remote Working Protocols with Staff and Students also signing up to adhere to IT Security via an ICT Acceptable Use Policy.
+20.1 Should a school need to switch to remote learning, the Trust and its schools have Remote Learning/Remote Working Protocols in place and Staff and Students have signed up to adhere to IT Security via an ICT Acceptable Use Policy.
 Please contact your school to obtain a copy of the protocol &/or Usage Policy.

-Changes to this policy
+21 Changes to this policy